messagemedia/messages-nodejs-sdk/README.md

 Authentication is done via API keys.
 Sign up at https://developers.messagemedia.com/register/ to get your API keys.

 Requests are authenticated using HTTP Basic Auth or HMAC.
-Provide your API key as the auth_user_name and API secret as the auth_password.
+For Basic Auth, your API key will be basicAuthUserName and API secret will be basicAuthPassword.
+For HMAC, your API key will be hmacAuthUserName and API secret will be hmacAuthPassword.
+This is demonstrated in the [Send Message example](#send-an-sms) below.

 ## :interrobang: Errors